hfboyce/my-website/content/project/freshprep/index.md

 +++

 <font size="5"> **Summary:**</font>
 Fresh Prep, a local meal kit delivery company, has been striving to help their busy clientele cook quick, healthy dinners.
-The business model consists of delivering high quality ingredients and recipes to cook meals in under 30 minutes each week.
+The business model consists of delivering high-quality ingredients and recipes to cook meals in under 30 minutes each week.
 Ingredients come pre-chopped and pre-portioned for faster cooking.
 This project explored Fresh Prep's data in an attempt to predict the weekly number of orders.
 Our team built a model that predicts a probability of ordering for each client, from features that were all engineered and calculated.

 <font size="5"> **Nomenclature and Specifics:**</font>